 - Great way to combat phone addiction — Former Design Ethicist at Google Tristan Harris suggests black-white screen would make apps like Instagram and Snapchat less appealing since they are in technicolor.

-- Increasing productivity — Since Instagram feed no longer appealing to your eyes, chances are you will take less and less of time staring at your phone and then keep focusing on your work.
+- Increasing productivity — Since Instagram feed no longer appealing to your eyes, chances are you will take less and less time staring at your phone and helping you to be more focused on your work.

 - Reducing blue light — The blue light is generally known as radiation from the screen that could affect your sleep cycle.
 Since there are barely blue-related colors in black-white mode, this kind of radiation is significantly reduced.

 Why you should NOT enable black and white mode

 While the grayscale screen is good for you, it wasn’t always the case for your phone.